Updated November 2019

-When a parent seeks to destroy the relationship between their child and the other parent, the aims are to strengthen their own relationship with their child by getting them on side and creating distance between the child and targeted parent and to incite conflict to demonstrate that the other parent is dangerous or evil.
-This demonstrates to the child that they are loved by only one parent and that having a relationship with the other parent jeopardises the relationship they have with the alienating parent.
+When a parent seeks to destroy the relationship between their child and the other parent, they are aiming to strengthen their own relationship with their child.
+They attempt to do this by getting the child on their side and creating a distance between them and the targeted parent, often inciting conflict to demonstrate the other parent is dangerous or evil.
+This indicates to the child that only one parent loves them and having a relationship with the other parent jeopardises the relationship they have with the alienating parent.

-In what is particularly heartbreaking, parental alienation causes the child to take responsibility for rejecting their other parent — it becomes their idea, rather than what it actually is: manipulation by a parent.
+Parental alienation is particularly heartbreaking because it forces the child to take responsibility for rejecting their other parent.
+It becomes their idea, rather than what it really is: manipulation by the other parent.

 The Long-Term Impact of Parental Alienation

 Of course, this can impact a child’s relationships with others as they progress into adulthood.
-Self-hatred can be particularly damaging, with children internalising their hate for the targeted parent and also feeling guilt over rejecting their parent.
-This affects the child’s ability to not only give and receive love from their parents but also to give love to their own children — alienated children are more likely to be alienated from their own children, with one report citing that this was the case for half of the respondents.
+Self-hatred can be particularly damaging, with children internalising their hate for the targeted parent and also feeling guilt over rejecting them.
+Self-hatred also affects the child’s ability to not only give and receive love from their parents but also to give love to their own children.
+Alienated children are more likely to be alienated from their children, with one report citing that this was the case for half of the respondents.

 How Can You Stop Parental Alienation?

-Internationally, parental alienation is recognised as a form of parental psychological abuse, undermining the core principles of the Universal Declaration of Human Rights and the UN Convention on the Rights of the Child, which states that a child who is separate from one or both parents has the right to maintain “personal relations and direct contact with both parents on a regular basis, except if it is contrary to the child’s best interests.”
-Cafcass states that parental alienation is increasingly prevalent in the 125,000 cases it deals with each year.
-One UK judge even wrote of the “exceptionally harmful” nature of parental alienation, stating that she sees it a “distressingly enormous amount.”
+Internationally, parental alienation is recognised as a form of parental psychological abuse.
+It undermines the core principles of the Universal Declaration of Human Rights and the UN Convention on the Rights of the Child, which states a child who is separated from one or both parents has the right to maintain “personal relations and direct contact with both parents on a regular basis, except if it is contrary to the child’s best interests.”
+Cafcass states parental alienation is increasingly prevalent in the 125,000 cases it deals with each year.
+One UK judge even wrote of the “exceptionally harmful” nature of parental alienation, stating she sees it a “distressingly enormous amount.”

-When one parent is actively trying to harm the relationship their child has with the other parent, the main priority is to help the targeted parent rebuild that relationship with their child and, if necessary, take the child out of an environment that is harmful to them.
-Parents may work with Cafcass, where a Family Court Advisor (FCA) will be assigned to the case.
+When one parent is actively trying to harm the relationship their child has with the other parent, the main priority is to help the targeted parent rebuild their relationship with their child and, if necessary, take the child out of an environment that is harmful to them.
+Parents may work with Cafcass, where a Family Court Advisor (FCA) is assigned to the case.
 It is their responsibility to get to know your case, make recommendations (for example, therapy to address the alienating parent’s harmful behaviours) and liaise with the court to determine the best outcome for the child.
-With some parents experiencing cases of parental alienation being missed by the legal system, which has led to the permanent breakdown of the relationship with the child, Cafcass has since introduced a new set of guidelines caseworkers must follow when dealing with cases of alienation.
-These guidelines, called the high-conflict pathway, detail when a child should be removed from the home (when living with the alienating parent) and placed with the alienated (target) parent.
+Some parents have experienced cases of parental alienation missed by the legal system, which has led to the permanent breakdown of their relationship with their child, Cafcass has since introduced a new set of guidelines caseworkers must follow when dealing with cases of alienation.
+These guidelines called the High-Conflict Pathway, detail when a child should be removed from the home (when living with the alienating parent) and placed with the alienated (target) parent.

 These guidelines came as a result of a three-month consultation period involving the input of various lobby groups, experts, doctors and solicitors.

-Cafcass has also developed a 12-week programme called “positive parenting” with the aim of helping the abusive parent (the alienator) break negative patterns of behaviour.
+Cafcass has also developed a 12-week programme called “positive parenting” to help the abusive parent (the alienator) break negative patterns of behaviour.
 Psychologists, psychiatrists and mental health experts may also be brought in at this stage to provide additional support.
-However, it’s important to note that Cafcass itself does not have the power to force parents to attend counselling or remove the child from the home — it can only make these recommendations to a judge.
+However, it’s important to note Cafcass itself does not have the power to force parents to attend counselling or remove the child from home — it can only make these recommendations to a judge.

-If you’re concerned about parental alienation, or you’re currently experiencing it and want to stop it, the first step you should take is to talk to an experienced family lawyer, who will be well-versed in child law and able to make your case to the family court.
+If you’re concerned about parental alienation, or you’re currently experiencing it and want to stop it, the first step you should take is to talk to an experienced family lawyer, well-versed in child law who can make your case to the family court.

 Preventing Parental Alienation

-Clearly, a divorce is a difficult time for all involved.
-You and your spouse may both be frustrated, however, it’s important to be aware of the signs of parental alienation.
+A divorce is a difficult time for all involved.
+You and your spouse may both be frustrated.
+However, it’s important to be aware of the signs of parental alienation.
 There is a significant difference between your child overhearing a comment made by your spouse about you being late to pick them up, and systematically and intentionally bad-mouthing you and telling lies about you at every opportunity.
 Both parents should acknowledge that the divorce may be bitter but work to reduce the impact it can have on your child — if nothing else, for your child’s emotional well-being.

-It’s important that if you do fear your child is being alienated from you not to act rashly.
+It’s essential that if you do fear your child is being alienated from you, you do not act rashly.
 Bad-mouthing your spouse to your child will not improve the situation, and will often give them more ammunition to use against you.
 In some cases, it may “prove” the point your spouse is trying to convey to your child.
-Your child may then internalise this and use that to support the notion that they are right not to want to see you.
+Your child may then internalise this and use that to support the notion they are right not to want to see you.

 It’s helpful to keep a record of any unusual behaviours you’re seeing from your child — are they more withdrawn than usual?
 Do they make comments that they don’t like being with you?
-In the case that you are prevented from spending time with your child, make a note of when it happened along with the excuse your child or spouse used.
-This can be very useful for your solicitor, as it demonstrates not only that you are consistently making the effort to spend time with your child (which places you in good stead should child arrangements issues arise), but also that the other parent is continually making excuses to block access.
+If you are prevented from spending time with your child, make a note of when it happens, along with the excuse your child or spouse used.
+This information can be beneficial to your solicitor, as it demonstrates that you are consistently making an effort to spend time with your child (which places you in good stead should child arrangements issues arise) — and that the other parent is continually making excuses to block access.

-Therapy can be useful for parents being alienated from their children.
+Therapy can be useful for parents alienated from their children.
 A therapist will be trained to identify when parental alienation may be happening and offer support, advice and techniques you can use when communicating with your ex-partner or child.
 It may also be beneficial to invite your spouse.
-This will show that you are working to be an effective co-parent to your child, while a therapist will be able to approach the issue sensitively.
+This will show you are working to be an effective co-parent to your child, while a therapist can approach the issue sensitively.